inmanta/inmanta-core/docs/language.rst

 :ref:`condition<lang-conditions>`.
 The name of the constrained primitive type must not collide with the name of a variable or type in the same lexical scope.

+A regex matches a given string when zero or more characters at the beginning of that string match the regular expression.
+A dollar sign should be used at the end of the regex if a full string match is required.

 .. code-block:: antlr

     typedef : 'typedef' ID 'as' PRIMITIVE 'matching' condition|regex;